Checking and Verifying the Age of Golf Cart Batteries

 How much are batteries for a golf cart?

-We have all been there when we are trying to determine how much do golf cart batteries cost.
-Pricing on golf cart batteries for sale does vary from pack to pack.
+We have all been there when we are trying to determine how much do the batteries in you golf cart can cost.
+Pricing varies from pack to pack.
 The general consensus for golf cart battery replacement ranges from $600 on the low end to $1600 on the high end.
-If you are buying batteries in the lower end of the price range, then they are most likely cheap golf cart batteries that will not last as long (you really do get what you pay for when it comes to golf cart batteries).
+If you are buying batteries in the lower end of the price range, then they are most likely cheap golf cart batteries that will not last as long (you really do get what you pay for when it comes to batteries).
 Some packs cost as much as $2500 when you start dealing with 72 Volt systems and sealed for lithium batteries.
 But, for the typical lead acid battery pack, $900 to $1500 is about the norm.
 This price range is assuming you are working with a local golf cart dealer.

 Of the 48 Volt systems, the 4-12 Volt system is typically the least expensive (not always) since only 4-12 Volt deep cycle batteries are required.
 However the 4-12 Volt system has the least range.
 The more lead and the heavier the battery pack as a whole typically leads to a more expensive but higher quality battery pack.
 And a higher quality battery pack will have a longer life for your golf cart and generally better performance in terms of range.